-“You don’t have to say anything,” She said, though perhaps a bit too quickly, with a bit too much bite.
-She took an I beg your pardon breath, “I was alone.
-I lived outside of the system.
+“You don’t have to say anything,” she said, though perhaps a bit too quickly, with a bit too much bite.
+She took an sorry ‘bout that breath, “I was alone.
+I lived outside the system.
 That first day away from Earth was so… You can’t imagine how liberating it felt to be free of it all.”

 She smiled in spite of herself.

 “But then came the next day.
 And the next, and the next.
 After awhile the magnitude of the decision I’d made began to weigh down upon me.
 If it hadn’t been for Cee, I don’t know what, or if I might have—”